lucapresicce/Bayesian-Transfer-Learning-for-GeoAI/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Workflow for Reproducible Results

-This section provides an extensive Workflow to reproduce all the numbers, and figures displayed in "_Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach_" by [**Luca Presicce**](https://lucapresicce.github.io/) and Sudipto Banerjee.
+This section provides an extensive Workflow to reproduce all the numbers, and figures displayed in "_Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach_".
 The Workflow is presented separately for each Section, and anticipated by a suggested setup to ease the execution of the analyses.

 ### Working directory